arushirai1/personal-site/content/posts/chipy-first-post.md

 Unfortunately, I didn't get the chance to reach out to newspapers and other media that Ray so helpfully recommended to me, so that's a definite next step.

+Thank you to Chipy for this mentorship program, I already love all the people I've met and am inspired by how much love they put into coding as a hobby.